Do Indian hires really need N2? Field reality

 R&D / Data Scientist

-Recommended: N3–N4 (not required in English environments)
+Recommended: N3 to N4 (not required in English-speaking environments)

 Situations difficult even with N2